Peterpiotr/siguren-documentation/docs/source/equipment/control-interface/ms-hmi.rst

 	MotoSuiveur HMI

+The display has three functions:

+- Display the data and main information (speed, current functioning mode, state of the motion authorization signal, fault history, mechanical functioning time)
+- Enter data in SIGUREN UNIT® system by a qualified operator (over speed threshold, acceleration deceleration)
+- SWP (Safe Working Periods) calculation according to FEM 9.755

 Advantages of using MotoSuiveurHMI to operate with MotoSuiveur are:

 - Display MotoSuiveur status information in the form of messages, event listings, graphics and numerical values;
 - Change the MotoSuiveur configuration.
 Configuration has a secure access code at different levels;
 - Change operating mode of MotoSuiveur;
 - Display maintenance information of MotoSuiveur.

 .. note::
     MotoSuiveurHMI is not part of standard MotoSuiveur equipment and can be ordered additionally.

 HMI Touch Screen Operations